lexsanchez/VideoOrSocialPostEmbed/README.md

 ## How it works

-This module uses YouTube and Vimeo oEmbed services to generate the embed codes populated in your content.
+This module uses YouTube, Vimeo, Instagram, Facebook, Twitter and Issuu oEmbed services to generate the embed codes populated in your content.
 After these services are queried the first time, the embed code is cached so that it doesn't need to be pulled again.

-The advantage of using the oEmbed services is that you get a video formatted at the proper width, height and proportion.
-You can also set a max width and max height (in the module config) and expect a proportional video.

 ## Configuration